HarperDB/documentation/docs/technical-details/reference/graphql.md

 > Tip: For the best user experience, include the `Accept: application/graphql-response+json` header in your request.
 This provides better status codes for errors.

-The HarperDB GraphQL querying system is strictly limited to HarperDB Resources.
+The HarperDB GraphQL querying system is strictly limited to exported HarperDB Resources.
+For many users, this will typically be a table that uses the `@exported` directive in its schema.
 Queries can only specify HarperDB Resources and their attributes in the selection set.
 Queries can filter using [arguments](https://graphql.org/learn/queries/#arguments) on the top-level Resource field.
 HarperDB provides a short form pattern for simple queries, and a long form pattern based off of the [Resource Query API](./resource.md#query) for more complex queries.

 Unlike REST queries, GraphQL queries can specify multiple resources simultaneously: